 Use nonabrasive toothpaste and brush at least twice a day, ideally, you should brush after every meal.

 Floss at least once a day to remove particles caught between teeth.
-It is highly recommended that you floss after every meal.
+In that case, you should floss after every meal.
 When flossing, instead of lifting the floss back out, slide it from between the teeth to avoid loosening the temporary restoration.

 If rinsing is essential, please choose alcohol-free mouthwash.
 Excessive exposure to alcohol can soften the bonding composites that hold the veneers to your teeth.
-Even though the softening may not cause the veneers to pop off, it makes them more vulnerable to deterioration and staining.
+The softening may make them more vulnerable to deterioration and staining.

 Beware of stain